Daniel Waley: Views and method

 Throughout his career Waley gave priority to archival research and showed an inclination for dismantling myths through sober analysis rooted in the source material.
 Born into a secular Jewish family (one of his grandfathers was a member of the Fabian Society), he gave little place to religious history.
 His skeptical, inquisitive attitude led him to downplay the impact of ideologies, such as those of the Guelphs and Ghibellines, on social reality.
 The viewpoint of his works frequently represented local history and approached history from below.
 He sought to demystify the workings of government and warfare and recreate the popular experience of civic life in medieval Italy.
 His own involvement in war resulted in an enduring interest in military history.
-He ventured into modern history by publishing a study dissecting misconceptions around public opinion, which he started researching during his academic career, and in his later years a biography of a Liberal Imperialist.
+He ventured into modern history by publishing a study dissecting misconceptions around public opinion, which he started researching during his academic career, and in his later years a biography of Sydney Buxton, 1st Earl Buxton.